Template | Comments |

 unknown bound. | |

-If T is
+If tuple-like<Tuple> is true

 a specialization reference_wrapper<X> for some type X,

-the member typedef type of unwrap_reference<T> is X&,
+the member typedef type of unwrap_reference<T>

-otherwise it is T. | ||
+otherwise type denotes T. |